 The drums never stop, but now are drifting far away.
 Nearby with soft thumps, a dozen buffalo are being bashed on the skull to send their souls down to the dead man in the underworld.
 After a long invocation, Onanti’s voice peters out and her head flops down onto her breast.
 Her soul had reached there, leaving her body available to convey the voices of the dead as they came up one by one.
 In this deep trance her limb has gone rigid, and bystanders rush forward to unclench them.
 It takes several people to flex her knees with a jolt and lay her legs straight again along the ground, and to unclench the fingers and bend her elbows before returning her hands to rest, along her outstretched thighs.

 Onanti sits motionless, with a sharp intake of breath her body twitches, and the first in a long line of sonums announces its name.
 The first is a special helper, her sonum husband from the underworld, others are her shaman predecessors and teachers, but most are the dead relatives of the man for whom they are planting a stone today, adding to the patrilineage’s cluster of memorial standing stones.
 Sometimes the women weep, sometime they engage him in heated arguments that draw in other men too, and occasionally there is whoop laughter.

 Extract: Living without the Dead – Loss and Redemption in a Jungle Cosmos by Piers Vitebsky, HarperCollins Publishers India, 2018

-The archaeological ruins dated somewhere around 500 BCE were the epicenter of intense mortuary activities before South India’s earliest recorded history, with shamanic practices, something one can experience and draw analogy from by studying modern tribal practices in Eastern India, such as the Lanjia Saoras.
+The archaeological ruins dated somewhere around 500 BCE were the epicentre of intense mortuary activities before South India’s earliest recorded history, with shamanic practices, something one can experience and draw an analogy from by studying modern tribal practices in Eastern India, such as the Lanjia Saoras.

 When we approached the hill, an ASI board and information panels welcomed us describing what is megalithic in the context of South India in general and Hire Benekal in particular.